siyengar/verifiable-attribute-based-key-derivation/draft-iyengar-cfrg-voprfmetadata.md

 --- abstract

-This document describes a verifable mechansim to bind public metadata to an existing Verifiable oblivious Pseduo-Random function {{!I-D.irtf-cfrg-voprf}}
+This document describes a verifable mechansim to bind public metadata to an existing Verifiable Oblivious Pseduorandom Function {{!I-D.irtf-cfrg-voprf}}
 (VOPRF).
-Using zero knowledge proofs a receiver can verify that, for an input x, a VOPRF(k, x, metadata), is generated from a secret key k, as well as the given metadata.
+With this extension, a client can verify that y = F(k, x) for pseudorandom function F, private input x, and public metadata t, where the PRF key k is cryptographically bound to the metadata t.

 --- middle

 # Introduction

-A VOPRF allows a client and server to evaluate a psuedo-random function `F(k, x)`, with secret key `k`, and input `x` without the client learning the key `k` and the server learning the input `x`.
-Additionally in a VOPRF, the client can verify that the output was computed using the key `k`.
+A VOPRF allows a client and server to evaluate a psuedorandom function `F(k, x)`, with secret key `k`, and input `x` without the client learning the key `k` and the server learning the input `x`.
+Additionally, in a VOPRF, the client can verify that the output was computed using the key `k`.

 One challenge in VOPRFs is to be able to bind public metadata to the output of the VOPRF while keeping the VOPRF both verifiable and oblivious.
-Unlike the input x to the VOPRF, public metadata is not meant to be secret to either the client or the server.
-This public metadata is useful in applications where being able to bind application context to a VOPRF output is criticial to the security of the application.
+Unlike the client's private input `x` to the VOPRF, public metadata is not meant to be secret to either the client or the server.
+This public metadata is useful in applications where being able to bind application context to a VOPRF output is critical to the security of the application.

-In this draft we describe a mechanism to bind public metadata to a VOPRF by deriving the public-private keypair that is used by the VOPRF from the metadata {{PrivateStats}}.
-This method allows the use of existing elliptic curve VOPRF ciphers while only changing the way the secret key is derived.
+In this draft we describe a mechanism to bind public metadata to a VOPRF by deriving the public-private key pair that is used by the VOPRF from the metadata {{PrivateStats}}.
+This method extends the design of {{!I-D.irtf-cfrg-voprf}}
-Additionally, the key derivation mechanism of the public key can be verified by a client using non-interactive zero-knowledge proofs to prove that the metadata specific key is derived from a master secret.
+by changing the way the OPRF evaluation secret key is derived.
+Specifically, the extension in this specification allows servers to prove in zero knowledge that a given OPRF key is bound to public metadata and derived from a given main secret.

-The draft does not describe how metadata is used, but that left to specific application protocols that use this public metadata mechanism.
+The draft does not describe how metadata is used, though does include application considerations for selecting and encoding metadata.

 ## Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14}

 ## Terminology

 The following terms are used throughout this document.

 - PRF: Pseudorandom Function.